BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/workflow.rst

 .. _Revising Content:

 ****************************
-Step 4: Revising Content
+Revising Content
 ****************************

 You can revise your course content at any time.

-When you :ref:`reorganize sections, subsections, and units<Reorganize the Course Outline>` in the outline the new order is immediately visible to students, if the section and subsection are released.
+* When you :ref:`reorganize sections, subsections, and units<Reorganize the
+  Course Outline>` in the outline, the new order is immediately visible to students if the section and subsection are released.

-When you :ref:`edit a unit<Edit a Unit>`, or :ref:`components<Add a Component>` within a unit, you must
+* When you :ref:`edit a unit<Edit a Unit>`, or :ref:`components<Add a
-:ref:`publish<Publish a Unit>` those changes to make them visible to students.
+  Component>` within a unit, you must :ref:`publish<Publish a Unit>` those changes to make them visible to students.

 The following diagram summarizes the content revision workflow and content
 visibility: